TheProfs/log-plotter/README.md

 Visualise the frequency & timing of `console.logs` or exceptions that happen across separate, distributed services logging using [Papertrail][pt]

-- Doesn't use a database or a deployment.
+- Doesn't need a database or a deployment.
-- It just scours PT logs for specific events/logs and plots their frequency on a navigable time plot.
+- It simply scours Papertrail logs for specific events/logs and plots their frequency on a navigable time plot.

 Use it to debug pesky issues with no clear cause.